 In order to create the data source that LinkedIn's extension-fingerprinting relies on to work, someone (at LinkedIn*?) almost certainly violated the Chrome Web Store TOS—by (perversely*) scraping it.

-* if LinkedIn didn't take the data from an existing data source
+* if LinkedIn didn't get it from an existing data source

 "The code" here you're referring to (fetch_extension_names.js[1]) isn't and doesn't claim to be LinkedIn's fingerprinting code.
-It's a scraper that the researcher behind this repo wrote in order to themselves create the CSV that they're publishing.
+It's a scraper that the researcher behind this repo wrote themselves in order to create the CSV of the data that they're publishing here.

 LinkedIn's fingerprinting code, as the README explains, is found in fingerprint.js[2], which embeds a big JSON literal with the IDs of the extensions it probes for.
 (Sickeningly enough, this data starts about two-thirds of the way through the file* and isn't the culprit behind the bulk of its 2.15 MB size…)